 - Your water softener is connected to your home’s plumbing system.
 Hard water travels through it before exiting out of your faucet, appliance, or fixtures.

-- Within the water tank of the water softener are resin beads that collect and remove minerals from the water.
+- Within the tank, resin beads that collect and remove minerals.

 - The freshly softened water with exit the water tank and flow back to your home faucets and fixtures.

 - The resin beads need to be rinsed and recharged every so often.
-Water softener salt can be added to the brine tank of the unit where it’ll get the job done.
-The water softener will flush out the remaining brine and minerals into a drainpipe, leaving you with your water softener ready to go.
+Salt can be added to the brine tank of the unit where it’ll get the job done.
+The water softener will flush out the remaining brine and minerals into a drainpipe.

 If you home suffers from hard water, you should considering consider investing in a water softener for your household.
 If your home already has one, ensure it’s working properly and efficiently.
 Ready to get a water softener installed in your home?
 Contact A-Abel Plumbing for more information and learn how you can save up to $1,500!